entertrained/legal/src/docs/cookies.md

 This storage is essential for our websites and services to perform basic functions and is necessary for us to operate certain features.
 This includes storage required to allow registered users to authenticate and perform account-related functions, store preferences set by users such as account name, language, progress and statistics, and ensure our services are operating properly.
 We use localStorage and IndexedDB for this purpose.

+To enhance your experience, we also use IndexedDB to cache certain content.
+This helps us deliver a faster and more efficient website by reducing the need to fetch data from our servers repeatedly.
+The cached data is non-personal and is used solely to improve website performance.
+You can manage and clear this cached data through your browser settings or our website's [Settings](https://entertrained.app/settings/#manage-data) page.

 #### Analytics and performance

 This storage allows us to optimize performance by collecting information on how users interact with our websites, including which pages are visited most, as well as other analytical data.
 We use these details to improve how our websites function and to understand how users interact with them.
 We may use some of the cookies for this purpose.